Get E-Book

 stream.finished()

-The finished() function takes a stream and a callback, and invokes the callback when the stream completes (either successfully or with an error):
+finished() takes a stream and a callback, then invokes the callback when the stream reaches a terminal state -

 finished(someStream, (err) => {